rotundasoftware/cartero/README.md

 	// (default: undefined) An array of bundles that this bundle depends on.
 	"dependencies" : [ "JQuery" ],

-	// (default: undefined) If supplied, only assets listed in this array will be
+	// (default: undefined) If supplied, ONLY assets listed in this array will be
 	// included when this bundle is required.
 If not supplied, all assets are included.
 	"whitelistedFiles" : [ "backbone.js" ],